shixianc/zebra-tester-poc/README.md

 Use screenshots, gifs, videos!
 Any sort of creativity or interesting formats are totally welcome in presenting your solutions.
 However, please keep your content organized and professionally formatted.

 ## The Exercise - Part 1 Apica Account Setup

-- Select a web site / application / web service to be the target of a group of monitors you will create
+- Select a web site / application / web service to be the target of a group of monitors
-- Within the Apica Synthetic portal create 3-4 checks (or however many you feel appropriate to evaluate that site and its components)
+- Within the Apica Synthetic portal create 3-4 monitoring checks against your chosen site (or however many you feel appropriate to evaluate that site and its components)
-- Create at least 1 browser-based monitor
+- You must create at least 1 browser-based monitor  (Bonus: for adding a transaction by appending a selenium script)
-- Add select check data from your monitors to an Apica Panel (Note: you will need to ensure the panel_user is added to your check group)
+- Add check data from your monitors to an Apica Panel (Note: you will need to ensure the panel_user is added to your check group)

 **Questions:**
 1. Describe the chosen monitoring checks and the insights they provide to either availability, performance, or other unique insights.